These links

 of the perennial initiatic cults of Egypt, reintroduced at the dawn of the

 European Renaissance and later (XIIIth - XVIIth century).
-The so-called "philosophical"
+But at this late

 treatises of Hermetism are outstanding examples.
 Indeed, these Ptolemaic